DengSchoo/DengSchoo/README.md

 <img align="right" src="https://github-readme-stats.vercel.app/api/top-langs/?username=DengSchoo&layout=compact">

-> PS : Github shows the most PL codes lines in your repo.
-And I have no idea what's the OpenEdge ABL PL is.... :pig2:
+> PS : Github shows the most PL code lines in your repo.
+And I have no idea what the OpenEdge ABL PL is.... :pig2:
 >
 > Star!
 Fork!
 Issue!:anger:
 >
-> Repo should foucs on quality, not num of lines.
+> Repo should focus on quality, not num of lines.
 And I am going to work on that.:secret:

 <details> <summary>My activity graph :👇</summary>
     <center>